theislab/paperbee/README.md

 5. Click *Install to Workspace* and *Allow* on the screen that follows.
 You'll then be redirected to the App Configuration dashboard.
 6. Open your apps configuration page from this list, click **OAuth & Permissions** in the left hand menu, then copy the Bot User OAuth Token.
 Store this in [papers/config.py](papers/config.py) or in environment as `SLACK_BOT_TOKEN`.
 7. Click ***Basic Information** from the left hand menu and follow the steps in the App-Level Tokens section to create an app-level token with the `connections:write` scope.
 Store this token in [papers/config.py](papers/config.py) or in environment as `SLACK_APP_TOKEN`.
+8. Set the variable `SLACK_CHANNEL_ID` in the [papers/config.py](papers/config.py) file or in environment to the ID of the channel you want to post to.
+It can be found in the settings of the channel.

 ### Setup Telegram (optional)